No surprise as Carlos Hyde will count $2.75 million against Seahawks’ salary cap

 His addition means Seattle is devoting $9.7 million of its cap space to the running-back position, which is 15th in the NFL according to OvertheCap.com (Penny is the highest-paid at $2.9 million, followed by Hyde and then Chris Carson at $2.1 million).

-Via Spotrac.com, Seattle ranks high in spending among NFL teams at three other positions — quarterback (fourth at $32.5 million); and tight end and linebacker, eighth in each at $13.1 million and $29.1 million, respectively.
+Via Spotrac.com, Seattle ranks high in spending among NFL teams at three other positions; quarterback (fourth at $32.5 million); and tight end and linebacker, eighth in each at $13.1 million and $29.1 million, respectively.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.